cirex-web/your-local-chat/README.md

    const socket = io("http://localhost:8080");
    ```

 > [!CAUTION]
 > If you want other people to log on to the chat app on their devices, be sure to replace `localhost` with your actual IP address.
 See the Deploying Your App section for more details.

-1. To receive socket messages, use the `socket.on("message", onMessage);` to subscribe and `socket.on("message", onMessage);` to unsubscribe. (where `onMessage` is a callback function that takes in the message as its first argument).
+3. To receive socket messages, use the `socket.on("message", onMessage);` to subscribe and `socket.off("message", onMessage);` to unsubscribe. (where `onMessage` is a callback function that takes in the message as its first argument).
 Since we want to subscribe on component mount, let's do so in a `useEffect` with an empty dependency array inside the `App` component.
 See React's [useEffect documentation](https://react.dev/reference/react/useEffect) for more details.

 1. Once we received a message, we'll need to update the message state to trigger a component re-render.
 As a hint, `setXXX()` can also accept a callback function where the input is the old state and the returned value is the new state.
 1. To handle form submissions, make sure your input box is wrapped in a `form` component.
 We'll then add the following: